 The curtain wall was to be shaded at each level with horizontal aluminum sun louvres.
 A glazed, enclosed atrium spanned the height of the building from the basement to the roof and at ground floor level the floor of the atrium was glass allowing natural light to penetrate the basement.

-One of the two designs has been built and completed in 2016.
+A second design option was built and completed in 2016.
 This boasts a spacious, double height reception lobby which houses security screening and generous waiting areas whilst giving on to a Media Centre on the public side of security and the MTN restaurant and lifts to the offices after security.
 The restaurant spills out onto a terrace served by an outside bar.

 The five office floors above provide expansive open plan spaces laid out with rectilinear work stations with a small number of glazed cellular offices on the perimeter.